jsomsanith-tlnd/talend-app/src/talend-app/README.md

 * [Saga](../talend-app-saga/README.md) : add redux-saga with a HOC to start/stop the saga depending on components mount/unmount.
 * [Http](../talend-app-http/README.md) : helps to manage http request, with the possibility to configure 1 global configuration, or 1 configuration per request.
 * [Store utils](../talend-app-store-utils/README.md) : a way to avoid writing reducers for very simple cases.
-* Injection : a way to inject props and components dynamically.

 ## Architecture